 It’s been a kind of time-out-of-time, gathered with my family around his bed in all variety of configurations.
 Sometimes the room is full, and sometimes there are only 1 or 2 people there.
 This afternoon, my 16 year old niece spent an hour alone with Bill, playing guitar for her grandpa.

 A vigil like this doesn’t just serve the dead, it also gives the souls of the living a chance to catch up to what’s happened.
 At an intellectual level, I’m completely aware that my dad is dead.
 But the soul doesn’t operate that quickly.
-All day, I’ve caught myself thinking that he’s just asleep, and that any minute he’ll wake up.
+All day, I caught myself thinking that he’s just asleep, and that any minute he’ll wake up.
 After 24 hours with his body, the new reality is finally starting to sink in.
-If we miss this time for integration, grieving can be much harder.
+If we miss this integration, grieving can be much harder.

 Here’s a shot I just took in the parking lot.
-I’m heading home to bed, and have handed the vigil baton to the first of two volunteers from Nelson Hospice who will be covering the night shift.
+I’m heading home to bed, and just handed the vigil baton to the first of two volunteers from Nelson Hospice who will be covering the night shift.
 We’ve been surrounded by such love and generosity, it’s what makes this incredibly difficult process bearable.